Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Make space for a tea tray, stocked with your favourite mugs and blends
+A small tea tray with favourite mugs and blends

 -